Grievance Policy

 The Society is committed to creating a positive working environment for colleagues.
 However, we recognise that there may be occasions where colleagues have concerns relating to work.

 Issues that may cause grievances include, working environment, terms and conditions, work relations, bullying & harassment, discrimination and health and safety.
-The grievance procedure is designed to enable colleagues to raise concerns early and have them dealt with promptly, fairly and consistently.
+The grievance procedure is designed to enable colleagues to raise concerns early, informally where possible and have them dealt with promptly, fairly and consistently.

 We have a separate Respect in the Workplace Policy, which may be useful if you have been the victim of bullying or harassment.
 We operate a separate Whistleblowing Policy to enable colleagues to report illegal activities, wrongdoing or malpractice.
 However, if you have been directly affected by the matter you may raise it under the grievance procedure.

-The Grievance Policy should not be used to complain about a sanction under the Disciplinary Policy.
-If a colleague is dissatisfied with any disciplinary sanction, they should submit an appeal in accordance with the Disciplinary Policy.
+The Grievance Policy should not be used to complain about the outcome of any other formal Society processes, for example a sanction under the Disciplinary Policy.
+If a colleague is dissatisfied with any formal outcome they should raise an appeal in accordance with the relevant policy and/or process.

 This Policy applies to all colleagues (whether employed on a full-time, part-time, fixed term or permanent basis), it does not apply to agency staff and contractors.
 This Policy does not form part of any contract of employment and the Society may amend it at any time.